 Send the association status application to: email@example.com

-If there are many student or advocacy associations that serve the same purpose, only one of them can be granted association status.
+If there are many subject or advocacy associations that serve the same purpose, only one of them can be granted association status.

 - the association neglects the obligations set for it in the association standing order